Drug Possession Attorneys

 Additional Consequences of Drug Possession and Drug Trafficking Charges

 Drug crimes carry serious penalties in terms of both fines and incarceration, but the risks don’t stop there.
 A drug conviction may have other serious consequences, including seizure of property, limitations on or loss of professional licenses and restrictions on travel.

 If you’re facing drug charges, don’t try to fight the battle alone.
-Experienced criminal defense lawyers like the ones at Gullberg, Box & Rogers can help you untangle the complicated drug laws, understand exactly what’s at risk and identify the best defenses given your specific circumstances.
+Experienced criminal defense lawyers like the ones at Gullberg, & Box can help you untangle the complicated drug laws, understand exactly what’s at risk and identify the best defenses given your specific circumstances.
 We serve Monmouth, Galesburg, Davenport, Rock Island and the surrounding towns and areas.